exesse/dot-proxy/README.md

 * Still prone to spoofing in between client and proxy communications.
 * Trusted CA should be explicitly specified.
 * BIND 9 does not support TLS by default.
-This means if the first nameserver does not have record we are querying for it may simply fallback to plian tcp in recursion to another nameserver [[3]](#3).
+This means if the first nameserver does not have record we are querying for it may simply fallback to plain tcp in recursion to another nameserver [[3]](#3).
-* Could be combined with DNS over HTTPS(DoH) to compromise local network policies or restrictions.

 **Microservices integration:**
-* Comes packed as docker container and ready to be deployed
+* Comes packed as docker container and ready to be deployed.
-* Could be combined with load balancer in docker-compose file to perform some sort of round-robin.*
+* Several instances could be combined with front facing load balancer in docker-compose file to upstream queries in some sort of round-robin.*
-* For deployment in k8s the proxy should be explicitly specified as nameserver or kube-dns(CoreDNS) should be configured respectively.
+* For deployment in k8s the proxy should be specified as nameserver or kube-dns(CoreDNS) should be configured respectively.

 **Improvements:**
-* To speedup queries caching should be used.
+* To decrease latency of clients queries caching on proxy side should be used.
-* Temporary block for the client that sends too much queries at a time should be implemented.
+* Temporary block for client that sends too much queries at a time should be implemented.
 * Correct thread termination on system signals should be implemented.
-* Error handlers should be added.
+As well as error handlers should be added.
 * Fallback on other public\private DNS over TLS(DoT) server should be implemented.
 * Extra layer of security which compares query's result with other DoT may be added.**
-* Lame Duck State could be added to inform about overload and explicitly requests client to send request to other server.
+* Lame Duck State could be added to inform about overload and explicitly requests clients to send request to other server.
 * Monitoring and\or alerting features could be added.

 **Notes**

 \*Popular load balancer NGINX also could be configured to proxy DNS over TLS queries [[4]](#4).

-** Will decently have negative impact on performance.
-And some sort of quorum needed to identify which of the record is correct in case of mismatch.
+** Will definitely have negative impact on performance.
+Also some sort of quorum must be implemented in this scenario to identify correct record in case of mismatch between nameservers.

 **Links**